Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Other Explored Correlations

 \subsection{Other Correlations}

-Other correlations that we tested are: \begin{itemize} \item \textbf{Restframe $g-r$ Color:} No significant correlation was found in either the NIR or optical using 57 and 37 objects, respectively.
-Our initial study of $g-r$ color returned a $\sim3~\sigma$ correlation when comparing the distribution parameters from Section~\ref{sec:distributions}.
-Once we ran the full analysis with this property, we found that this correlation was driven by the outlier SNeIa.
-There were two objects from the outlier population with $g-r$ colors and both were in red galaxies with $g-r > 0.6$~mag.
-We found no correlations when running the analysis from Section~\ref{sec:functionalform}. \item \textbf{Galaxy Morphology:} We use two methods to separate galaxies based on their morphology: the inverse concentration index~\citep{Strateva01,Shimasaku01} and the ratio of the likelihoods for a de Vaucouleurs versus Exponential profile fit to the surface brightness.
-Using 47 galaxies, we recovered no correlation with galaxy morphology. \item \textbf{Smooth Hubble Flow:} We tested the effects of using SNe with $z > 0.02$ corresponding to the smooth Hubble Flow.
+Other correlations that we tested are: \begin{itemize} \item \textbf{Restframe $g-r$ Color:} No significant correlation was found in either the NIR or optical using 132 and 94 objects, respectively.
+Our initial study of $g-r$ color returned a $\sim1~\sigma$ correlation when comparing the distribution parameters from Section~\ref{sec:distributions}.
+We found no correlations when running the analysis from Section~\ref{sec:functionalform}. \item \textbf{Smooth Hubble Flow:} We tested the effects of using SNe with $z > 0.02$ corresponding to the smooth Hubble Flow.
 This cut reduced our sample size by half and produced the same results as the full sample.
 Table~\ref{tab:stddev} includes the results of using only Hubble flow SNeIa for three different host galaxy properties, and they are all labeled starting with ``Hubble''.
 The distributions of residuals of SNeIa with $z<0.02$ in mass, color, and $M_r$ are the same as the distributions of SNeIa residuals with $z>0.02$.
 Therefore, we find no evidence for evolution with redshift.
-The one exception is the outlier group of SNeIa hosted in red, bright, high mass galaxies which only appear at $z > 0.03$, but there are so few of them it is unclear if this is a real trend or a coincidence of small sample size. \item \textbf{NUV colors:} By using $NUV-H$, we are picking out young, blue stars versus old, red stars, which should act as a tracer for recent star formation.
-We found that the SN~Ia Hubble residuals versus $NUV-H$ color histograms are mostly identical in scatter with a negligible offset. $NUV-g$ exhibits the same distribution. \item \textbf{Distance from host galaxy:} We found no discernible correlation in projected distances of supernovae from their host galaxies, except for the outlier population which are all very separated from their host galaxy. \end{itemize}
+The one exception is the outlier group not from peculiar velocity of 5 SNeIa only appear at $z > 0.03$, but there are so few of them it is unclear if this is a real trend or a coincidence of small sample size. \item \textbf{NUV colors:} By using $NUV-H$, we are picking out young, blue stars versus old, red stars, which should act as a tracer for recent star formation.
+We found that the SN~Ia Hubble residuals versus $NUV-H$ color histograms are mostly identical in scatter with a negligible offset. $NUV-g$ exhibits the same distribution. \item \textbf{Distance from host galaxy:} We found no discernible correlation in projected distances of supernovae from their host galaxies, except for the W18 outlier population which are all very separated from their host galaxy. \end{itemize}